Reflections on Resistance:

 Jen first discovered the power of art as a tool of activism while doing peace and justice work in Palestine and Israel.
 Jen’s book The Hour of Sunlight, is co-authored with Sami Al Jundi, a Palestinian man from the Old City of Jerusalem who spent ten years in Israeli prison for militant activities and who has spent the last two decades of his life working towards nonviolence and peaceful reconciliation between Israelis and Palestinians.

 Jen is also the playwright of There is a Field, a play about the life and death of Aseel Asleh, a Palestinian-Israeli teenager who was shot point blank in neck by Israeli police at a demonstration in the year 2000.
-In 2011 Jen created the short film One Family in Gaza about the Awajah family.
+In 2011 Jen created the award-winning short film One Family in Gaza about the Awajah family.
 Palestinians in Gaza are depicted either as violent terrorists or as helpless victims.
 The Awajah family challenges both portrayals.
 Through one family’s story, the larger tragedy of Gaza is exposed, and the courage and resilience of its people shines through.

 As part of a three-person team, Jen traveled to Sudan and Chad to make the documentary film Darfur Diaries: Message from Home.
 Jen’s second feature-length award-winning documentary is called Rebuilding Hope, and follows three Lost Boys on their first homecoming to Sudan.
 Jen will bring the audience up to date on the individual stories and the current situation in Sudan.
 South Sudan became an independent state on 9 July 2011, but human rights abuses and widespread hunger continue to make this a volatile region.